Quantum sort

 A quantum sort is any sorting algorithm that runs on a quantum computer.
 Any comparison-based quantum sorting algorithm would take at least $\Omega(n \log n)$ steps, which is already achievable by classical algorithms.
-Thus, for this task, quantum computers are no better than classical ones.
+Thus, for this task, quantum computers are no better than classical ones, and should be disregarded when it comes to time complexity.
 However, in space-bounded sorts, quantum algorithms outperform their classical counterparts.